 Gifting Medallion Qualifying Miles.
 If the MQMs you earn from the Delta Reserve are more than you need, you can gift them to a friend or family member, an exclusive benefit of the Delta Reserve Card.

 The Delta Reserve Card is a decent choice if you value both SkyClub access and the ability to earn Medallion Qualifying Miles.
 But there are other options for each of those benefits separately that can save you money if you don’t need both features:

 The Platinum Card from American Express: Lounge Access

 If you just want the card for Delta SkyClub access, you’re better off getting The Platinum Card from American Express.
-The annual fee is the same ($450), but you get access to many more lounges.
+The annual fee is higher ($550), but you get access to many more lounges.

 That’s because The Platinum Card also lets you use American Express’ Global Lounge Collection, which includes its Centurion Lounges, where you’ll find high quality wines, full hot meal options, and an experience like no other airport lounge you’ve seen in the U.S.

 They’re currently at the New York – La Guardia, San Francisco, Dallas Fort Worth, and soon Miami and Seattle airports.

 In addition, you can request a Priority Pass membership card which gives you access to more than 700 other lounges worldwide for you and two guests.
 The lounges won’t help you much for basic domestic travel, but they are really useful for international travel.